 \subsection{Decompositions of compactions}

-{It is an interesting question whether a converse to Proposition~\ref{prop:ClosureContraction}.
-Here is a precise formulation of this question:} Given a locally compact group $H$ and a compaction $\alpha$ of $H$, do we always have $H=KU_\alpha$, where $K$ is the limit group of the compaction and $U_\alpha$ the contraction group of $\alpha$?
-By Baumgartner-Willis \cite[Cor.~3.17]{BaumgartnerWillis} {(see \cite{Jaworski} for the general case of possibly non-metrizable groups)}, this is true when $H$ is totally disconnected and this easily extends (in view of Propositions~\ref{prop:stcom} and~\ref{prop:cpli}) to the case when $H^\circ$ has no nontrivial normal compact subgroup.
+We can wonder whether a converse to Proposition~\ref{prop:ClosureContraction} holds.
+Here is a precise formulation of this question: Given a locally compact group $H$ and a compaction $\alpha$ of $H$, do we always have $H=KU_\alpha$, where $K$ is the limit group of the compaction and $U_\alpha$ the contraction subgroup of $\alpha$?
+By Baumgartner-Willis \cite[Cor.~3.17]{BaumgartnerWillis} {(see \cite{Jaworski} for the general case of possibly non-metrizable groups)}, this is true when $H$ is totally disconnected and this easily extends (in view of Propositions~\ref{prop:stcom} and~\ref{prop:cpli}) to the case when $H^\circ$ has no nontrivial compact normal subgroup.
 A positive answer would simplify the statement in Theorem~\ref{thm:application}(\ref{i_Hilbert}) below, avoiding the need to mod out by a compact normal subgroup.